theias/ias_package_shell/README.md

 ## Side Note

-If you don't care about tags, or releases, this might be good enough for you.
+If you don't care about tags, or releases, this _simplified_ might be good enough for you.

 Just remember to commit the changelog, and increase the version numbers correctly so your package management system knows how to handle upgrades.